Optimize costs in line with business objectives

 Delivering positive change – Proxima’s cost optimization approach

-Proxima will deploy a team of cost optimization experts.
-A program will lead to work closely with business leaders and stakeholders to set up and govern the program.
-In addition, there will be experts assigned in specific categories or process domains to get under the skin of business needs and recommend optimal solutions.
+Proxima will deploy a team of cost optimization experts, working closely with business leaders and stakeholders to set up and govern the program.
+In addition, there will be experts assigned to specific categories or process domains to get under the skin of business needs and recommend optimal solutions.
 We use our combined knowledge, tools, and skills to drive to act fast and deliver with confidence.

 - Dynamic governance – we create a regular drumbeat to generate momentum and encourage quick decisions and implementation.